An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Introduction

-The pace of progress of our understanding of the nature and properties of the SMG population has accelerated in the last five years, owing to the commissioning of the Atacama Large Millimetre/Submillimetre Telescope (ALMA), which has enabled high-sensitivity ($\ll$\,1\,mJy rms) and high-angular-resolution ($\lesssim$\,1$''$ FWHM) observations in the sub-/millimetre wavebands of samples of dust-obscured galaxies at high redshifts, including SMGs.
-In the first few years of operations, ALMA has been used to undertake a number of typically deeper continuum surveys of small contiguous fields (including lensing clusters and proto-cluster regions), with areas of 10s of arcmin$^2$ \citep{2016walter,2016hatsukade,2017dunlop, 2018umehata, 2018hatsukade,2018franco,2018munoz}.
-These small field studies typically contain modest numbers of sources at flux limits of $S_{870}\simeq$\,0.1--1\,mJy (corresponding to star-formation rates of $\sim$\,10--100\,M$_\odot$\,yr$^{-1}$) and so provide a valuable link between the bright SMGs seen in the panoramic single-dish surveys and the populations of typically less-actively star-forming galaxies studied in UV/optical-selected surveys.
-However, owing to their small areas they do not contain more than a few examples of the brighter SMGs, which can only be studied through more targeted follow-up of sources from panoramic single-dish surveys.
-Hence, ALMA has also been employed to study the dust continuum emission from samples of $\lesssim$\,100 SMGs selected from single-dish surveys at 870 or 1100\,$\mu$m \citep[e.g.][]{2013hodge, 2017miettinen,2017brisbin,2018cowie}.
-The primary goal of these studies has been to first precisely locate the galaxy or galaxies responsible for the (low-resolution) single-dish source and to then understand their properties \citep[e.g.][]{2014simpson, 2017brisbin}.
+The pace of progress of our understanding of the nature and properties of the SMG population has accelerated in the last five years, owing to the commissioning of the Atacama Large Millimetre/Submillimetre Telescope (ALMA).
+ALMA has enabled high-sensitivity ($\ll$\,1\,mJy rms) and high-angular-resolution ($\lesssim$\,1$''$ FWHM) observations in the sub-/millimetre wavebands of samples of dust-obscured galaxies at high redshifts, including SMGs.
+In the first few years of operations, ALMA has been used to undertake a number of typically deep continuum surveys of small contiguous fields \citep{2016walter,2016hatsukade,2017dunlop, 2018umehata, 2018hatsukade,2018franco,2018munoz}, with areas of 10s of arcmin$^2$ (including lensing clusters and proto-cluster regions).
+These small field studies typically contain sources at flux limits of $S_{870}\simeq$\,0.1--1\,mJy (corresponding to star-formation rates of $\sim$\,10--100\,M$_\odot$\,yr$^{-1}$ or far-infrared luminosities of $\sim$\,(0.5--5)$\times$10$^{11}$\,L$_\odot$) and so provide a valuable link between the bright SMGs seen in the panoramic single-dish surveys and the populations of typically less-actively star-forming galaxies studied in UV/optical-selected surveys.
+However, owing to their small areas they do not contain more than a few examples of the brighter SMGs.
+To efficiently study the brighter sources requires targeted follow-up of sources from panoramic single-dish surveys.
+Hence, ALMA has also been employed to study the dust continuum emission from samples of $\lesssim$\,100 SMGs selected from single-dish surveys at 870 or 1100\,$\mu$m \citep[e.g.][]{2013hodge,2017brisbin,2018cowie}.
+The primary goal of these studies has been to first precisely locate the galaxy or galaxies responsible for the sub-millimetre emission in the (low-resolution) single-dish source and to then understand their properties \citep[e.g.][]{2014simpson, 2017brisbin}.